Rustum Ghazaleh

 Rustum Ghazaleh (رستم غزالة) also transl. from Arabic as Rostom Ghazale, Rustom Ghazalah, Rustom Ghazali; (3 May 1953 – 24 April 2015) was a Syrian military and intelligence officer.

 Early life

-Ghazaleh was born into a Sunni Muslim family in Qarfa village in Daraa Governorate on 3 May 1953.
+Ghazaleh was born into a Sunni Muslim family in Qarfa, Daraa Governorate, on 3 May 1953.

 Career

-Ghazaleh joined the Syrian Arab Army as a first lieutenant and platoon commander of a mechanized infantry (BMP-1) unit in 1973, just in time for the Yom Kippur War but did not see frontline combat.
-He later trained in artillery and military intelligence in the Soviet Union.
-He was later an artillery spotter and commander of a mechanized battalion during the Lebanese Civil War.
+The son of a member of the Ba'ath Party since 1950, Ghazaleh joined the Syrian Arab Army as a first lieutenant and platoon commander of a mechanized infantry (BMP-1) unit in 1973, just in time for the Yom Kippur War but did not see frontline combat.
+He later trained in artillery and military intelligence in the Soviet Union in 1976.
+As a Major and Lieutenant Colonel, he was an artillery spotter, a company commander, and a commander of a mechanized battalion during the Lebanese Civil War between 1978 and 1990.
+Between 1980 and 1981 during the Battle of Zahleh, as a Major he was the Adjutant and Aide to the Commander of the 47th Mechanized Brigade.
+Transferring to Military Intelligence, between 1984 and 1986, he headed the Occupation Administration of Akkar District, and between 1986 and 1988 he was Commander of Syrian Occupation Administration in Baalbek District while simultaneously commanding a Mechanized Battalion.
+In 1990 he was promoted to Colonel and Commander of Syrian Occupation Administration in the entire Bekaa Valley.
 He was appointed by Syrian President Bashar al-Assad in December 2002 to succeed the late Ghazi Kanaan as head of Syrian military intelligence in Lebanon.
 He frequently traveled to the Bekaa valley where he had a residence and his headquarters in Anjar, and has been accused of involvement in the Bekaa drug trade and other smuggling ventures.

+In 2004 according to sources and Lebanese journalist and former minister, May Chidiac, he sent her a death threat via a Lebanese political figure saying he would “drink her blood.”